Birds – Aberdare NP

 Anthony is the author of the Lonely Planet guide to Kenya.

-The forests and moorlands of Aberdare NP are a birder’s paradise – more than 290 species have been recorded.
-The striking Hartlaub’s turaco is just one of the interesting visitors at the bird feeding platforms at the tree hotels.
-The indistinct Aberdare cisticola is endemic, and therefore unique, to the region and can be found at higher altitudes.
-Several interesting sunbirds are found in the park including the rare scarlet-tufted malachite sunbird which can be found on the mountain peaks.
+The forests and moorlands of Aberdare National Park are a birder’s paradise, with nearly 300 species recorded.
+Among the interesting visitors at the bird-feeding platforms is the striking Hartlaub’s turaco.
+Other birding highlights include the endemic (and therefore unique) Aberdare cisticola, which is found at higher altitudes.
+Several interesting sunbirds, including the rare scarlet-tufted malachite sunbird, can be found on the mountain peaks.

 Notable Birds in Aberdare NP